Everett Saylor

+Everett Ellsworth Saylor (October 8, 1909 – May 31, 1942) was an American racing driver.

+Racing career

-Everett Saylor (October 8, 1909, Dayton, Ohio – May 31, 1942, Cape Girardeau, Missouri) was an American racecar driver.
-A dirt track racing specialist, he competed in the 1941 Indianapolis 500.
+A dirt track racing specialist, Saylor competed in the 1941 Indianapolis 500.
 It was his only Championship Car race start.
 He was killed in a racing accident on the dirt track at Cape Girardeau.

+Awards and honors

 Saylor was inducted into the National Sprint Car Hall of Fame in 2002.